rosenyu304/BOEngineeringBenchmark/README.md

 ![Visual](image.png)

 ## Test problems
-We provided 15 test optimization problems for benchmarking BO methods.
-The way of using it is shown in Test_function_example.ipynb and here:
+We provided 15 constrained optimization test problems for benchmarking BO methods.
+The way of using it is shown in `Test_function_example.ipynb` and here:
 ```
 import torch
 import numpy as np